maglorelf/OnChess/src/content/blogs/chess-strategies-for-beginners.md

 ---
-title: "Chess Strategies for Beginners"
+title: 'Chess Strategies for Beginners'
-date: "2025-04-15"
+date: '2025-04-15'
-author: "Chess Master"
+author: 'Chess Master'
-excerpt: "Learn the fundamental chess strategies to improve your game as a beginner."
+excerpt: 'Learn the fundamental chess strategies to improve your game as a beginner.'
-coverImage: "/images/blog/chess-beginners.jpg"
+coverImage: '/images/blog/logo agax azul.jpg'
 ---

 # Chess Strategies for Beginners